 How does the EES work?

-Up till now, when checking a specific traveler entering the Schengen Area, we had the data and documents from one side, and then an officer manually checking that the physical person that arrived at the airport matches with that data and documents.
+Up till now, when checking a specific traveler entering the Schengen Area, we had the data and documents from one side, and then an officer manually checked that the physical person who arrived at the airport matched that data and those documents.

-With an Entry/Exit System, technology replaces that border official and validates that match between traveler and documents/data faster and easier for all parties involved.
+With an Entry/Exit System, technology replaces the border official and validates the match between traveler and documents/data faster and easier for all parties involved.

 Moving on to the intricacies of its operations, there are two main blocks behind the whole system:

-All this data registered by each country will be sent to a general database controlled by the IT European Agency called eu-LISA, who also supports the complete technological infrastructure.
+All this data registered by each country will be sent to a general database controlled by the IT European Agency called eu-LISA, which also supports the complete technological infrastructure.

 If you want more information, you can also check the different sections on the official site of the EES here.